namshi/winston-graylog2/readme.md

 ```

 ## Log Levels
-Suported log level, as from [node-graylog2][2], are the following
+Supported log levels, as from [node-graylog2][2], are the following

-Winstone Level | Graylog2 level
+Winston Level | Graylog2 level
 ---------------|---------------
 emerg          | emergency
 alert          | alert